 It’s slimy, it’s wet, and it often looks like someone or something took a bite out of your dog’s fur leaving a red bald spot.
 It’s a hot spot and it’s uncomfortable for your pup.

-What causes a hot spot?
+What causes a hot spot on a dog?

 It’s usually an allergic reaction to something, sometimes a flea bite, that causes the skin to react and your dog to start licking, chewing, and itching at the area.
 While it may go away on its own, if your dog keeps licking and chewing, the hot spot can become bigger and infected.
 It’s similar to scratching a bug bite you get and turning it into a cut.